 The ISRP provides the Council with independent scientific review of fish and wildlife recovery projects within the context of the Council's program.
 The Council directs the ISRP to focus its review on those projects that, in the panel's judgment, would benefit from scientific review.
 This includes especially research, evaluation, and management projects.
 The Council also may ask the ISRP to review subbasin and other plans to ensure that strategies are consistent with the Scientific Principles, guidelines and other established scientific information.
 Most projects to support coordination between parties should not require scientific review.
 Similarly, projects that are confined to engineering or construction of a previously reviewed strategy may not require additional scientific review.

 ISRP reviews are based on written proposals prepared by project sponsors and submitted in accord with Bonneville funding procedures.
-The Panel may also utilize additional written reports and materials that will assist them in understanding the scope and context for the proposal.
-In some cases, it may be appropriate for the panel to directly communicate with proposers or to conduct site visits, however, there are procedures to ensure that all communications are conducted in a fair and open manner that maintains the independence of the panel.
+The Panel also utilizes additional written reports and materials that assists them in understanding the scope and context for the proposal.
+In some cases, the panel directly communicates with proposers or conducts site visits; however, there are procedures to ensure that all communications are conducted in a fair and open manner that maintains the independence of the panel.